IGELsociety/IGEL_website/content/research-coalitions.md

 #### Emily T. Troscianko
 Research Associate, The Oxford Research Centre in the Humanities (TORCH), Oxford University, Oxford, UK.

-WEmily's research hovers between cognitive literary studies and the health humanities.
+Emily's research hovers between cognitive literary studies and the health humanities.
 She has published a monograph on the psychological effects of reading Kafka (Kafka's Cognitive Realism, 2014) and is co-author of the third edition of a textbook on consciousness (Consciousness: An Introduction, 2018).
 Her work in empirical literary studies began with an investigation of how scientific and philosophical perspectives on mental imagery and emotional responses help us understand the "Kafkaesque" power of Kafka's prose style.
 More recently (and especially relevant to this coalition), her publications have included a coauthored paper for Poetics Today (2018) entitled "Interpretation: Its status as object or method of study in cognitive and unnatural narratology".
 Emily conducts empirical studies on readers' responses to textual features using forced-choice, survey, and verbal/pictorial free-response procedures, as well as computational linguistics and eye-tracking methods.
 Her current work focuses mostly on whether readers' interactions with texts are therapeutically relevant (in positive or negative ways), taking eating disorders as a case study.
 [Website](https://troscianko.com)
 (Photo by Sybilla Pereira)
 {{</ card >}}